 An hour and a half further south of Troyes, is Dijon, which is a picturesque city that is about four hours away from Morzine.
 Dijon is one of France’s most appealing cities, with half-timber medieval architecture, that boasts excellent food and wine.
 Stopping in Dijon gives you the opportunity for a rest and to perfectly time your arrival in Morzine for when your chalet is ready.

 There are a lot of hotels to choose from on your drive through France.
 The price of the hotel will obviously depend on the time of year and the standard you want.
-But for budget hotels, you should look in to Ibis, Mercure, Novotel, Formule 1 and Kyriad hotels.
-These are no frills, but they will give you a nice break from the road.
+For ideas on a budget, you should look at Ibis, Mercure, Novotel, Formule 1 and Kyriad hotels.
+These are a no frills type of accommodation, but they will give you a nice break from the road.
 We recommend checking out availability through Tripadvisor before you set off.

-Driving in France is a nice experience, many of the roads are very scenic and smooth.
+Driving in France is a very different experience to the UK.
+The roads are not as busy and many are very scenic.
 But there are some subtle differences to the rules when compared to driving in the UK.
 We recommend that you check out the RAC’s guide to driving in France.
 This has all the information regarding speed limits and all of the rules of the road.

 Remember……in France they drive on the wrong side of the road 😉

 Other than fuel costs and buying road snacks, you will need to factor in the cost of paying for toll roads.
 Toll roads are the fastest way of driving to Morzine and rarely have traffic problems.
-There are lots of aires to stop at for a rest along these major roads.
-The route from Calais to Morzine costs about €70 (one way) in tolls according to Viamichellin.
+There are lots of Aires (these are free parking areas along motorway routes, usually with picnic tables and a toilet block) to stop at for a rest along these major roads.
+The route from Calais to Morzine costs about €70 (one way) in tolls, according to Viamichellin.

 You pay for the tolls when you reach each toll booth (peage), with cash or card.
-But there is an additional way to pay for your tolls with a “toll tag”.
+But there is another way to pay for your tolls using a “toll tag”.

 You can get a Sanef toll tag when you book your Eurotunnel ticket.
 Or alternatively there are third-party companies that sell European toll tags.
 Emovis have been highly recommended by many of our guests for their service.